tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 [Zeek](https://zeek.org) offers many ways to produce and consume logs.
 In this blog, we explain the various Zeek logging formats and show how you can get the most out of Zeek with Tenzir.
-We concludes with recommendations for when to use what Zeek format based on your use case.
+We conclude with recommendations for when to use what Zeek format based on your use case.

 <!--truncate-->

 ## Zeek Logging 101

-Zeek can produce output in many ways.
-TSV, NDSJON, and more.
-Let's dive right in.
+Zeek's main function is turning live network traffic or trace files into structured logs.[^1] Zeek logs span the entire network stack, including link-layer analytics with MAC address to application-layer fingerprinting of applications.
+These rich logs are invaluable for any network-based detection and response activities.
+Many users also simply appreciate the myriad of protocol analyzers, each of which generates a dedicated log file, like `smb.log`, `http.log`, `x509.log`, and others.

+[^1]: Zeek also comes with a Touring-complete scripting language for executing arbiatrary logic.
+The event-based language resembles Javascript and is especially useful for building real-time detections and protocol analytics.

+In the default configuration, Zeek writes logs into the current directory, one file per log type.
+There are options on how to render them.
+TSV, JSON, and more.
+Let's take a look.

 ### Tab-Separated Values (TSV)

-When you install a stock Zeek and run `zeek` on the command line, Zeek writes its logs into the current directory, one per log type.
-Every log has its own schema.
-You could consider Zeek's tab-separated value (TSV) format as table-like "data frame" since its a variant of CSV with metadata.
+Zeek's custom tab-separated value (TSV) format is variant of CSV with additional metadata, similar to a data frame.

-Here's how you get TSV logs from a trace:
+Here's how you create TSV logs from a trace:

 ```bash
 zeek -C -r trace.pcap [scripts]